seasonedchaos/seasonedchaos.github.io/_posts/2024-09-16-A-Mid-Hurricane-Season-Check-in-and-Discussion-with-Phil-Klotzbach.md

 <br><br>
 <b>The monsoon trough position seems to have played a crucial role this season, but it hasn’t been discussed much in research.
 Is there any predictability or subseasonal variability associated with the monsoon?</b>
 <br><br>
-Bill Grey did have work showing that a further north monsoon does lead to more activity but that is assuming the waves reach water around Senegal.
+Bill Gray did have work showing that a further north monsoon does lead to more activity but that is assuming the waves reach water around Senegal.
 There isn’t much research on what happens when waves come off too far north.
 Occasionally a storm will form right off the coast and go north.
 That will be a focus in our future research.
 <br><br>
 We like to test if SSTs can give us the general pattern we see in the winds.
 What we plan to do is run a model with this year's observed SSTs in the Atlantic (and average SSTs over the rest of the globe) and see if it will capture the position of the monsoon.
-My hypothesis is that because the north Atlantic was warm and the equatorial Atlantic was cool, we will see the monsoon shift north.
+My hypothesis is that because the North Atlantic was warm and the equatorial Atlantic was cool, we will see the monsoon shift north.
 <br><br>
 <b>So because you hypothesize the monsoon position is tied to SSTs, that would suggest it varies mostly on seasonal time scales.
 Right?</b>
 <br><br>